richard-muvirimi/zimrate-server/readme.md

 ### Installation (Setting Up)

-1. Open `application/config/config.php` and change `$config['base_url']` to the url of your site
+1. Open `app/Config/App.php` and change `$baseURL` to the url of your site
-2. Open `application/config/database.php` and enter your database connection details.
+2. Open `app/Config/Database.php` and enter your database connection details.
 (The ones available are from my local server environment)
 3. Run `composer install` to install required dependencies
 4. You are setup and done now onto adding sites to scan: